Arch of Septimius Severus: History

-After the second century A.D., it was common for Roman emperors to use triumphal arches to announce their achievements in a way and a place that would allow for all Romans to see.
+After the second century AD, it was common for Roman emperors to use triumphal arches to announce their achievements in a way and a place that would allow for all Romans to see.
 The arch is significant because it was a purposeful tool of imperialistic propaganda, created during the forming of the Roman state.
 It was commissioned to celebrate the Parthian Victory, but also to boast about the Severan dynasty.
 His victory against the Parthians started in 197 CE, when he traveled to Nisibis in Mesopotamia to take back the city that was besieged by the Parthian empire.
 Once he took back the Roman occupied city of Nisbis from the Parthians, he took his army to take over other Parthian cities such as Seleucia in Babylon and the capital city Ctesiphon.
 The wars created by Septimius Severus led to the Romans acquiring Northern Mesopotamia.

 Coins with images of the arch began to be created by Septimius and Caracalla in order to show the Romans the completion of this work.
 It is said that the coin and the actual arch are very similar in depiction.
 Emperor Septimius Severus decided to name his sons Geta and Caracalla heirs to his throne where they were meant to rule alongside each other.
 After the Death of Septimius Severus, Geta was murdered by his brother Caracalla.